Discover Types Of Parrots In India – A Guide to Unique Varieties.

 9. Nicobar Parakeet

-The Nicobar Parakeet, also known as Blyth’s Parakeet, as the name suggests, is endemic to the Nicobar Islands.
-Nicobar ants prefer forested areas where they live in tall trees.
+The Nicobar parakeet is a very eye-capturing bird.
+Nicobar parrots prefer forested areas where they live in tall trees.
 Males have brown feathers while females have black coverts.
 As far as habitat is concerned, Nicobar parrots prefer large trees for nesting.
-They feed mainly on the fruits of the Pandanus palm.
+They feed mainly on the fruits of the Pandanus palm

 10. Long-necked Parakeet

 Long-necked parakeets live in the Andaman and Nicobar Islands and prefer tropical, subtropical, and lush vegetation as their habitat.
-While male parakeets are brightly colored and have a yellow throat, females are tan and have a black throat.
-Long-necked parakeets make nests in wooded areas.
+The parakeets make nests in wooded areas.
 Their diet consists mainly of berries, figs, and soft fruits.

 Final Verdict